Application Deadline: December 31.

 *If the committee members need additional information to evaluate the application, they will contact the nominator and/or their endorsers.

-The Fellows application process for new APA Fellows is now online.
+The Fellows application process for new APA Fellows is online.
 To begin, go to the APA Online Application Platform.
 This system allows nominees, endorsers and division fellows chairs to submit all required documents electronically.
-The online system replaces the previous, paper-based process and all fellows applications must be added to the system to be considered by the Fellows Committee.
+Note that the nominee and all endorsers must be current APA members/Fellows (i.e., dues up-to-date); otherwise they cannot login.
+All fellows applications must be added to the online system to be considered by the Fellows Committee.
 Materials are no longer submitted direction to the Division Fellows Committee Chair.

 Information about the application criteria is available at these links: